-Bagged, microwaved, or stove-popped, look for reduced-fat varieties, or air-pop your own.
+Bagged, microwaved or stove-popped: Look for reduced-fat varieties or air-pop your own.
 Add your own seasonings to taste.
-It's an easy way to increase your fiber intake— nearly 4 grams per serving.
+It's an easy way to increase your fiber intake — nearly four grams per serving.

 Cheese and Fruit

-And any snack can provide added protein and calcium when paired with a glass of reduced or non-fat milk.
+And any snack can provide added protein and calcium when paired with a glass of reduced-fat or nonfat milk.
 Not a dairy drinker?
 Try soy milk for an equivalent protein boost.

 Madelyn Fernstrom, Ph.D., is NBC News Health and Nutrition Editor.
 Follow her on Twitter @drfernstrom.